whouishere/Woolly/README.md

 ## __A Mastodon terminal client__

 ### Build
-Build and run the project with
+You can build the project with
 ```
-dotnet build
+dotnet build --configuration Release
-dotnet run --project src/Woolly.csproj
 ```
 The project's executable will be inside `artifacts/`.

 ### What is a "Woolly"?